Subscribe to updates

 Recommendations

-- To commission an independent financial review and review of tenure of all possible strategies for the financing for the whole of the Carpenters Estate to be presented to Cabinet and scrutiny.
-This is to be conducted in parallel with existing build including and continue to build including sale or public private partnership of the whole Carpenters Estate or part there all.
+- An independent financial review and review of tenure of all possible strategies for financing the whole of the Carpenters Estate, to be presented to Cabinet and Scrutiny.
+This review is to be conducted in parallel with existing builds, including sales or public-private partnerships, of the whole or part of the Carpenters Estate.

-- To commission an internal audit review of the procurement process in the Affordable Homes for Newham program.
+- An internal audit review of the procurement process of the Affordable Homes for Newham programme at Carpenters Estate.

-- To commission a comparison between the Affordable Homes for Newham and Populo Living for return to Newham, for return rate of investment and return of investment.
+- A comparison between the Affordable Homes for Newham programme and Populo Living's return on investment.

 Attendees